 When you are in the midst of various like-minded individuals seeking to disrupt the conventional setup, the chance of building a strong network increases multi-folds.
 In these coworking spaces, there will be people with similar mindsets and interests that would allow user interactions that benefit the business.
 One might also get to meet people that are working on the same thing as them and might learn a few new things.
 One could even find potential business partners or investors in these places to build the business.

 Interacting with people will not only bring knowledge but will also open new paths to success.
 Ask any businessman or top-level executive out there about what constitutes success in the industry in the long run and you’d hear one common ingredient—connections.
 That is why it is said your network is your net worth.
 To reap the benefits of a well-connected network by shifting to a coworking space.

 2. Flexibility in leasing options

 No need to end up on a five-year contract.
-To accommodate the diverse wants that startups and organizations tend to ask for, co-working space providers offer a multitude of leasing plans.
+To accommodate the diverse wants that startups and organizations tend to ask for, coworking space providers offer a multitude of leasing plans.
 Pay on a monthly basis, daily basis, or why not maybe, on an hourly basis!
-Moreover, you always have an option to change if you didn't like or bored.
+Moreover, you always have an option to change if you didn't like it or are bored.

 Foosball tables, billiards, gaming consoles form a small part of the perks associated with leasing a shared space.
 Lounge, chill-out areas are some attractions that entice startups into shifting their base to such a setup.
 If you were to set a relaxation room at your own cost, then the realization of receiving free perks would kick you hard!